Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 A creepy walk down memory lane

 As I reported this story I wondered how the data vendors might be using my personal information to score my potential health costs.
-So, I filled out a request on the LexisNexis website for the company to send me some of the personal information is has on me.
-A week later a somewhat creepy, 182-page walk down memory lane arrived in the mail.
+So, I filled out a request on the LexisNexis website for the company to send me some of the personal information it has on me.
+A week later, a somewhat creepy, 182-page walk down memory lane arrived in the mail.
 Federal law only requires the company to provide a subset of the information it collected about me.
 So that's all I got.

 LexisNexis had captured details about my life going back 25 years, many that I'd forgotten.
 It had my phone numbers going back decades and my home addresses going back to my childhood in Golden, Colo.
 Each location had a field to show whether the address was "high risk."
 Mine were all blank.
 The company also collects records of any liens and criminal activity, which, thankfully, I didn't have.